- Learn More

 With an aim to help realize children’s right to survival and good health, UNICEF and its partners engage communities to create vaccine demand, procure and distribute vaccines and ensures vaccine safety through cold chain logistics.
 Immunization is a key priority for UNICEF as low immunization levels among poor and marginalized children compromise gains made in all other areas of maternal and child health.
 Therefore, UNICEF tailor new approaches to vaccinate every child in every community – no matter how remote or challenging.
 Working with private and public partners, UNICEF also steers investment toward new vaccines, diagnostic and health technologies.

-As one of the founding members of the Measles & Rubella Initiative, UNICEF’s strength lies at the country level where it has a strong infrastructure and links to ministries of health at national and subnational levels.
+As one of the founding members of the Measles & Rubella Partnership, UNICEF’s strength lies at the country level where it has a strong infrastructure and links to ministries of health at national and subnational levels.
 Specifically, UNICEF provides technical, financial, logistical, communication and demand creation support to countries around the world to help achieve a measles- and rubella-free world.
 UNICEF does this by providing on-the-ground support to develop and implement immunization systems and strategies and in taking concrete actions required to strengthen health systems and create demand for health services and healthy behaviours, so that every woman and every child can demand, access and utilize quality health services.

 The World Health Organization (WHO) is the directing and coordinating authority for health within the United Nations system.
 The organization is responsible for providing leadership on global health matters, shaping the health research agenda, setting norms and standards, articulating evidence-based policy options, providing technical support to countries and monitoring and assessing health trends.